 With the transitions of aging, come opportunity to change how we respond!

+This starts with staying as well as possible, and taking the key steps to prevent illness and injury, or managing a chronic disease.
 It involves cultivating and maintaining effective relationships with our doctor and other members of our healthcare team (e.g. nurse, pharmacist, physiotherapist, specialists).

 It means staying informed – and in communication with –our peers and/or clinicians about our health conditions.
 Technology can enable timely and easy communication with clinicians about medications or test results, treatment next steps, or to schedule medical tests and appointments.
 It is about sharing clinical information in ways that enable us to monitor and co-manage the changes in our health conditions.

 2. Co-Plan and Share these Plans with Caregivers